Welcome to Priest River

 The annual Timber Day Festival during the last weekend of July, along with the Priest River Museum and Timber Education Center, provide history and activities relating to the surrounding community.
 Additionally, several city parks, the Pend Oreille and Priest Rivers and beautiful rural scenery in every direction offer a multitude of recreation opportunities.

-The proposed project will begin in the summer of 2019 and will reconstruct a four-block area in the historic district of downtown Priest River.
-Reconstruction will require demolition of existing roadway surfaces, curbs, sidewalks, and catch basins.
-Construction will consist of new water services, curbs, gutters, sidewalks, catch basins, concrete approaches, asphalt roadway, ADA ramps with detectable panels, bollards, low energy LED street lighting, street trees with decorative grates, and landscape islands.
+The Downtown Revitalization project began in May of 2019 and the four-block area in the historic district of downtown Priest River has been completed.
+Reconstruction required demolition of existing roadway surfaces, curbs, sidewalks, and catch basins.
+Construction consists of new water services, curbs, gutters, sidewalks, catch basins, concrete approaches, asphalt roadway, ADA ramps with detectable panels, bollards, low energy LED street lighting, street trees with decorative grates, and landscape islands.

 Priest River ranks among the top 50 safest cities in Idaho